-Working on the prototype of one of the new Bike Pixel models, I started to miss a benchtop power supply.
+Working on the prototype of one of the new Bike Pixel model, I’ve started to miss a benchtop power supply.
 They are devices that provide us with a regulated DC voltage and current.
-This makes them ideal for testing our designs, new components and prototypes.
+This makes them ideal for testing prototype designs or new components.
 It is one of the tools that should be present in any electronics workshop.

 There are a multitude of options, so we must select the one that best suits our needs and budget.
 You must take into account its characteristics but also other factors such as quality and safety.
 A good regulated power supply must provide a stable and accurate voltage and current, with minimum noise at any type of load.
 How well the power supply fulfils this task and where it reaches its limits is defined in its technical specifications.

 Technical specifications to be compared

 Although the technical specifications can be very exhaustive, when choosing your benchtop power supply, it is advisable to look at least at the following parameters:

 Most benchtop power supplies move in voltage ranges between 0 and 30V and currents from 0 to 10A.
 If our projects are outside this range we will have to work with more specific (and also more expensive) equipment.

 Specifies the number of current outputs.
 Normally one will be enough but as we begin to work with more complex circuits we may need some extra sockets.
 They are more expensive but the investment is worth it in the long run.
 In addition they allow different working modes being able for example, to connect the outputs in series or parallel in order to allow higher voltages and currents.

 The resolution is how small a change can be made on voltage or current.
 Unless we are dedicated to circuit analysis or work with very sensitive components, equipment with a resolution of 10 mV and 1mA will be more than enough.